sourcegraph/handbook/content/departments/data-analytics/search_analytics.md

 - **Definition:** This event occurs when users search and then conduct actions such as copying code, navigating via code intel, searching history, or visiting the code host.

 - **Why this metric:** Tracking search success aligns us to the actions users need to accomplish with code search.
-As we improve the product to help developers accmoplish their tasks, we will register more search success events, and grow the number of users who find emense value in Sourcegraph.
+As we improve the product to help developers accomplish their tasks, we will register more search success events, and grow the number of users who find immense value in Sourcegraph.

 - **Source of truth:** Search success is currently defined by a custom event in Amplitude that combines several eventlogger metrics.
 The official chart can be viewed [here](https://app.amplitude.com/analytics/sourcegraph/dashboard/90h2qwld). (see: “Search result clicked and search success (all users)” chart, the KPI on the funnel labeled "Conversion Rate".)